Nutrition Tips to Enjoy Holiday Foods and Festivities

 Share this Article

-Before for Your Next Holiday Get Together...
+Before Your Next Holiday Get-Together...

 In addition to the delicious recipes suggested by our dietitians in each month’s wellness tips, there is always some wisdom about nutritious food being just one part of the overarching goal of a healthy lifestyle.
 Even with the holiday season and the various once-a-year treats and feasts and parties that come with it, Bethany Say and Stefanie Arblaster from Meadville Medical Center’s Mind-Body Wellness Center prove it’s not always about what you do or don’t eat, but how you eat your meals (and sweets!) and if you allow yourself to enjoy them!
 Our registered dietitians offer some advice and recipes for navigating the holiday season.